flurie/sdp/README.md

 generic patterns.
-- Indexed/IndexedM - for create structure from list of associations or other Indexed/IndexedM, for rewriting or updating it, for reading and writing (4 and 2 resp. for both) and for searching indices of elements by predicate.
+- Indexed/IndexedM - for create structure from list of associations or other Indexed/IndexedM, for rewriting or updating it, for reading and writing (4 and 2 functions/procedures resp., for both) and for searching indices of elements by predicate.
 - Sort/SortM - for sort data structures.
-Also SDP contain timSort algorithm implementation for any IndexedM.
+Also SDP contain timSort algorithm implementation for all IndexedM.
 - Set - for standard set operations.

-- Zip and Scan - for overloaded zips and scans (only suitable for structures generalized by value type).
+- Zip and Scan - for overloaded zips and scans (only suitable for structures generalized by element's type).

 - Estimate - for lazy comparings by length.
 - Unboxed - overloaded by value type interface for ByteArray creating, filling,